-1.1 This report is made in accordance with the requirements of the Local Government Finance Act 1988 ("the 1988 Act").
-It sets out how much revenue support grant (RSG) Welsh Ministers propose to distribute to police authorities in 2008-09.
-The report also sets out how Non-Domestic Rates (NDR) will be distributed to police authorities.
+- 1.1 This report is made in accordance with the requirements of the Local Government Finance Act 1988 ("the 1988 Act").
+It sets out how much revenue support grant (RSG) Welsh Ministers propose to distribute to police authorities in 2010-11.
+The report also sets out how Non-Domestic Rates (NDR) will be distributed to police authorities. - 1.2 Before making determinations about the overall amount of RSG and the respective shares of RSG and NDR to be distributed amongst receiving authorities and specified bodies, the Welsh Ministers consulted such representatives of police authorities as appeared appropriate from 26 November 2009 to 6 January 2010, as required by the 1988 Act.